|AstroNuclPhysics ® Nuclear Physics - Astrophysics - Cosmology - Philosophy||Gravity, black holes and physics|

 = genus, species; also general, basic ..),

 Physically, this condition means, that every particle or quantum, moving freely through geodesy, encounters a place throughout its history where space-time is curved by some form of matter or radiation.
 Under normal circumstances, which may occur astrophysically, it would suffice, for example, RjklmKkKl a 0.
-The special more complex form of the generic condition is based on the details of the mathematical proof of Theorem 3.5 , to exclude some special metrics in which the curvature is canceled in some directions.
+The special more complex form of the generic condition is based on the details of the mathematical proof of Theorem 3.5 , to exclude some special metrics in which the curvature is nullified in some directions.

 Hawking then formulated another sentence :